hopsoft/fmt/README.md

 #=> "\e[31mThis is original red!\e[0m"
 ```

+## Performance: Fast Formatting

+Fmt isn't just pretty – it's quick too!

+- Tokenization: Uses StringScanner and Ripper to parse and tokenize templates
+- Caching: Stores an Abstract Syntax Tree (AST) representation of each template, pipeline, and macro
+- Speed: Current benchmarks show an average pipeline execution time of **under <0.3 milliseconds**

+> [!NOTE]
+> While Fmt is optimized for performance, remember that complex pipelines might take a tad longer.

 ## A Final Note

 Remember, Fmt is here to make your life easier.
 While it might not solve all of life's mysteries, it certainly makes string formatting a breeze!